Ninetalesgh/dndcampaign/vault/database/spells.md

 Requires language proficiency in DrowBlack-violet shadowflame gathers in your hand, then flies off, clinging where it strikes.
 Make a ranged spell attack against the target.
 On a hit, the target takes 2d10 Fire damage and the target is wreathed in writhing shadows for the duration.
 These shadows are dispelled early if the target is illuminated by Bright Light.
 Whenever the wreathed creature is hit with an attack, it takes an additional 1d6 Necrotic damage.
-At Higher Levels.
-The Fire damage increases by 1d10 for every slot level above 2.
+**Using a Higher-Level Spell Slot.** The Fire damage increases by 1d10 for every slot level above 2.
 - **Classes**: Cleric, Sorcerer, Warlock, Wizard *(Source: CS)*